-Sofosbuvir + daclatasvir ± ribavirin: In the ALLY-1 trial, the combination of sofosbuvir + daclatasvir with ribavirin for 12 or 24 wk was associated with a 100% SVR rate in GT4-infected patients with cirrhosis[87].
+Sofosbuvir + daclatasvir ± ribavirin: In the ALLY-1 trial, the combination of sofosbuvir + daclatasvir with ribavirin for 12 wk or 24 wk was associated with a 100% SVR rate in GT4-infected patients with cirrhosis[87].
 In another cohort study, the sofosbuvir and daclatasvir combination for 12 wk was associated with a 96% SVR in HCV GT4-infected patients[161].
-A separate prospective study categorized HCV GT4-infected patients into 2 groups: group 1 included treatment-naïve patients treated with sofosbuvir + daclatasvir for 12 wk; and group 2 included treatment-experienced patients treated with sofosbuvir + daclatasvir + ribavirin for 12 wk (sofosbuvir-experienced patients were treated for 24 wk).
+A separate prospective study categorized HCV GT4-infected patients into two groups: Group 1 included treatment-naïve patients treated with sofosbuvir + daclatasvir for 12 wk; and group 2 included treatment-experienced patients treated with sofosbuvir + daclatasvir + ribavirin for 12 wk (sofosbuvir-experienced patients were treated for 24 wk).
 The SVR12 rate was 93.3% and 87.5% in groups 1 and 2, respectively.
 A significant improvement in liver fibrosis was also noted with the treatment in this study[162].
 Real-world studies have also supported the efficacy of this combination regimen (with or without ribavirin) with high SVR rates in HCV GT4-infected patients[103,163,164], including those with decompensated cirrhosis and HCV recurrence after liver transplantation[103,163].

 Daclatasvir + sofosbuvir has also been found to result in favorable SVR rates in HCV GT4-infected patients co-infected with HIV-1, including those with cirrhosis and advanced liver disease[73,97-101].